J-HangarSpace

 Having requested increased government funding to enable the company to supply F-35 rear fuselages to BAE Systems, traditional JASDF jet fighter supplier MHI was unable to reach an agreement—on either the amount of profit that could be expected or the amount that would be reimbursed—and postponed its participation in the programme, pending contract renegotiation.
 As reported in the November 7, 2014, edition of the Tokyo Shimbun, this put on hold MHI’s export of assemblies, which are nonetheless components, but the company had already received orders to assemble and conduct the final checks on its quota of 38 aircraft for the JASDF at the dedicated facility, newly rebuilt with taxpayers’ money, inside its Komaki South plant.

 While concerns were raised in the summer of 2014 about the impact of the U.S. dollar exchange rate on the F-35 programme as a whole, the aircraft kept an otherwise aptly low profile on the Japanese media radar screens.
 A full-scale F-35A mock-up was present at Hyakuri AB, Ibaraki Prefecture, for the SDF review in October of that year (and at the Japan Aerospace 2016 industry exhibition held in Tokyo).
-The engine fire that befell an aircraft on the ground at Eglin AFB, Florida, in June 2014 might be used in evidence by the local population as the type’s arrival at its first operational base of Misawa, Aomori Prefecture, looms near.
-In 2000, staunch local government opposition on safety grounds was a factor in the delayed arrival of the first JASDF F-2s at the base.
+The engine fire that befell an aircraft on the ground at Eglin AFB, Florida, in June 2014 might have been used in evidence by the local population as the type’s arrival at its first operational base of Misawa, Aomori Prefecture, loomed near.
+In 2000, staunch local government opposition on safety grounds had been a factor in the delayed arrival of the first JASDF F-2s at the base.
 The November 2017 issue of Kōkū Fan, which appeared in mid-September, reported that a Provisional F-35A Squadrom would be forming at the end of FY2017 and work up to strength with 20 aircraft to enable the 302nd Squadron to re-form on the type at Misawa by the end of FY2018.
-The 301st Squadron is currently scheduled to soldier on with the Phantom until FY2020, when it too will switch to the F-35A and take the place of the soon (by March 2020) to be Hyakuri-bound 3rd Squadron’s F-2s at Misawa.
-Meanwhile, the F-35 has already become a familiar sight in western Japan following the arrival of a U.S. Marine Corps unit at Iwakuni, Yamaguchi Prefecture.
+The 301st Squadron was scheduled to soldier on with the Phantom until FY2020, when it too would switch to the F-35A and take the place of the soon (by March 2020) to be Hyakuri-bound 3rd Squadron’s F-2s at Misawa.
+Meanwhile, the F-35 had already become a familiar sight in western Japan following the arrival of a U.S. Marine Corps unit at Iwakuni, Yamaguchi Prefecture.

 Aircraft basing remains high on the political agenda in Okinawa, where the late Governor Takeshi Onaga made the vexed subject of the U.S. military presence the focus of his campaign in winning election in November 2014.
 Ahead of the vote, the Okinawa Times for November 10 that year reported that a plan was being devised to also maintain U.S. Marine Corps F-35s at Kadena AFB on Okinawa.
 Wisely, neither the U.S. nor the Japanese government has revealed any details about operating the F-35 from Okinawa, but the newspaper was highlighting a move that does at least assume integrated U.S. and possibly JASDF operations there.
 According to plans announced by the Marine Corps at that time, the ramp at Kadena was to be upgraded to accommodate F-35 operations in FY2016.